dasta400/dzOS/README.md

 ## User Modifiable Operating System (Paged ROM and Jumpblocks)

-At boot, the contents of the ROM (containing DZOS) are copied to High RAM (starting at $8000), then the ROM chip is disabled and the contents of DZOS (now at $8000) are copied to Low RAM (starting at $0000).
+At boot, the contents of the ROM (containing DZOS) are copied to High RAM (starting at address $8000), then the ROM chip is disabled (paged out) and the contents of DZOS (now at $8000) are copied to Low RAM (starting at $0000).
 Then DZOS is started, running only from RAM.

-Thus, the entire operating system can be modified by the user.
+As the OS is running entirely from RAM, it can be modified by the user.
 But changing subroutines that fit exactly in the same number of bytes, so that others are not overwritten, would be very difficult.
 And that's where _Jumpblocks_ come in handy.

 All DZOS subroutines are called via _Jumpblocks_.
 These jumpblocks are simple _JP_ (jump) instructions to where the subroutine code is located in memory.
 By changing the two bytes (address) of a jump instruction, a subroutine can be redirected to a different one.

 All jumpblock addresses can be found in the _.exp_ files in the _exp_ folder.
 Or in the documentation.

 For example, imagine we're testing a new (hopefully better) subroutine for division of two 16-bit numbers.
-Looking at the file _kernel.exp_, we find that _F_KRN_DIV1616_ is located at $26DD.
+Looking at the file _kernel.exp_, we find that _F_KRN_DIV1616_ is located at $26F8.
 If we look at the contents of the three bytes starting at that address (e.g. with command _peek_), we will find _C3 60 17_.
 This means that whenever a program calls _F_KRN_DIV1616_, it does a jump (opcode C3) to address $1760 (stored as little-endian), which is where the subroutine code starts.

-But what we want is to jump to our code instead.
+Now we want that the jump is done to our new code instead.
 First we put the assembled code of our new subroutine somewhere in RAM (e.g. $5000).
 Next we change the jump by changing the address bytes with _poke 26de,00_ and _poke 26df,50_.
 The opcode _C3_ (jump) MUST not be changed.

-Now, whenever a program, and even DZOS, calls _F_KRN_DIV1616_, will be jumping to our new subroutine at $5000
+From now on and until next reboot, whenever a program (and even DZOS itself), calls _F_KRN_DIV1616_, it will be jumping to our new subroutine at $5000

 Jumpblocks also allow me to change the subroutines in DZOS without altering the address that is seen by the calling subroutines, thus keeping retrocompatibility with previous versions of the operating system.